-You are experiencing struggles and have come across EMDR therapy.
-So far, you have heard that it can help with trauma, PTSD, or maybe anxiety.
+You’ve been advised to look into EMDR therapy.
+So far, you have heard that it can help with trauma, PTSD, or anxiety.
 But what is it really?
-The videos you may have watched on YouTube and articles you’ve read seem sort of vague.
+The videos you come across on YouTube and articles you’ve read seem sort of vague.

 You have full control over the process; the therapist is just there to guide you.